jperry/teamcity-ruby-client/README.md

 # Get a list of buildtypes for a project
 puts TeamCity.project_buildtypes(id: 'project1')

-# Each item returned is a mashie object which allows you to send messages
+# Each item returned is a Hashie::Mash object which allows you to send messages
 # to retreive an attribute easily.
 For example, get the name of
 # the first buildtype in a project
 puts TeamCity.project_buildtypes(id: 'project1').first.name